norcams/docs-enduser/docs/terms-of-service.rst

 .. _Service Level Agreement: sla.html

-* We will make the UH-IaaS services available to you in accordance with our agreement with your participating educational organization.
+* We will make the NREC services available to you in accordance with our agreement with your participating educational organization.
 Subject to these Terms, we grant you a non-exclusive, revocable license and right to: